honzikv/kiv-ds-semester-proj/ex03/README.md

 ### Dockerized variant

 The Dockerized variant is run the exact same way, except that we need to use `python3.9` instead of `python`.
-Easiest way is to ssh to the vagrant machine and run the command from there:
+The easiest way is to ssh to the vagrant machine and run the command from there:

 ```bash
 vagrant ssh cli